• Skip to main content

 Suspend.
 This fun balancing game is very suspenseful!
 Players take turns trying to add sticks to a pedestal without tipping the structure over!
 This game is excellent for building concentration skills and requires a lot of patience.
 If you like Jenga, Suspend is a fun alternative.

 Double Shutter.
-This can be played with multiple players or as a solitaire game.
+You can play Double Shutter with multiple players or as a solitaire game.
 In fact, it is quite addictive!
-Players must roll the dice in order to flip down the numbers in the “super box”.
-But if they don’t strategically choose which numbers to flip, they might be shut out!
-It’s an excellent way of learning how different combinations of numbers can be added to produce the same sum.
+Players must roll the dice in order to flip down the numbers in the "super box".
+But if they don't strategically choose which numbers to flip, they might be shut out!
+It's an excellent way of learning how different combinations of numbers can be added to produce the same sum.
 It also teaches logical and strategic thinking.

 Rummikub.
-This game has been a huge hit in our home.
+Rummikub has been a huge hit in our home.
 It is actually one of my all time favorites.
-As in the classic Rummy card game, the object of Rummikub is to use up your “hand” (in this case, tiles instead of cards) by creating numbered runs and sets.
+My teenage son treats me to a match every year on my birthday, just the two of us.
+As in the classic Rummy card game, the object of Rummikub is to use up your "hand" (in this case, tiles instead of cards) by creating numbered runs and sets.
 Players can strategically reorganize the tiles already out on the table in order to play the tiles in their hand.
-The first player to use up his tiles wins the round, amassing points based on the tiles left in the other players’ hands.
+The first player to use up his tiles wins the round, amassing points based on the tiles left in the other players' hands.

 LEGO Menorah: Have a Creative and Flameless Hanukkah »